tg12/tg12/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Kubernetes
+- 🔭 I’m currently working on cloud stuff
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently learning how to cook
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with anything
 - 💬 Ask me about anything